laravel/settler/readme.md

 # Laravel Settler

 The scripts that build the Laravel Homestead development environment.

+End result can be found at https://app.vagrantup.com/laravel/boxes/homestead

 ## Usage

-You probably don't want this repo.
+You probably don't want this repo, follow instructions at https://laravel.com/docs/homestead instead.

+If you know what you are doing:

 * Clone [chef/bento](https://github.com/chef/bento) into same top level folder as this repo.
 * Run `./bin/copy-to-bento.sh`